Episode Transcript

 which means we're in a fighting war with Russia and

 nobody wants that.
-Daniel Davis, deep dive.
+Daniel Davis, Deep Dive.
 Always a distinct

-Show every Tuesday.
+Shore every Tuesday.
 God bless you, sir.
 I'll look forward

 to next Tuesday, another discussion.